Deutsche Bank: Since 2012

 In January 2014, Deutsche Bank reported a €1.2 billion ($1.6 billion) pre-tax loss for the fourth quarter of 2013.
 This came after analysts had predicted a profit of nearly €600 million, according to FactSet estimates.
 Revenues slipped by 16% versus the prior year.
 Deutsche Bank's Capital Ratio Tier-1 (CET1) was reported in 2015 to be only 11.4%, lower than the 12% median CET1 ratio of Europe's 24 biggest publicly traded banks, so there would be no dividend for 2015 and 2016.
 Furthermore, 15,000 jobs were to be cut.
 In June 2015, the then co-CEOs, Jürgen Fitschen and Anshu Jain, both offered their resignations to the bank's supervisory board, which were accepted.
 Jain's resignation took effect in June 2015, but he provided consultancy to the bank until January 2016.
 Fitschen continued as joint CEO until May 2016.
 The appointment of John Cryan as joint CEO was announced, effective July 2015; he became sole CEO at the end of Fitschen's term.

 In January 2016, Deutsche Bank pre-announced a 2015 loss before income taxes of approximately €6.1 billion and a net loss of approximately €6.7 billion.
 Following this announcement, a bank analyst at Citi declared: "We believe a capital increase now looks inevitable and see an equity shortfall of up to €7 billion, on the basis that Deutsche may be forced to book another €3 billion to €4 billion of litigation charges in 2016."

-May 2017, Chinese conglomerate HNA Group became its biggest shareholder, owning 9.90% of its shares.
+In May 2017, Chinese conglomerate HNA Group became its biggest shareholder, owning 9.90% of its shares.

 However, HNA Group's stake reduced to 8.8% as of 16 February 2018.
 In November 2018, the bank's Frankfurt offices were raided by police in connection with investigations around the Panama papers and money laundering.
 Deutsche Bank released a statement confirming it would "cooperate closely with prosecutors".
 AUTO1 FinTech is a joint venture of AUTO1 Group, Allianz, SoftBank and Deutsche Bank.
 In February 2019, HNA Group announced cutting stake in Deutsche Bank to 6.3 percent.
 It was further reduced to 0.19 percent as at March 2019.